It can be quite overwhelming and look complicated indeed, but with a little knowledge under you belt, you’ll be able to pick your days quite easily!

 - As you get to know a beach and its sandbanks you will come to understand how tides play a big part – for now a good rule of thumb is not right on the low tide.

-- When you find yourself in conditions you like and you’ve had a good session, go to the weather forecast app of your choice (we recommend Marine Weather), examine and try to remember the exact values retrospectively.
+- When you find yourself in conditions you like and you’ve had a good session, go to the weather forecast app of your choice (we recommend Good Surf Now!), examine and try to remember the exact values retrospectively.

 Te Arai Tide: An ideal tide for Te Arai is mid – high for beginners.
 A high tide means fatter, slower, more easily rideable waves but sometimes right on high can mean that they are too difficult to catch.